pamelaFranco/glioma-connectomics-xai/README.md

 The machine learning core is engineered to handle the high-dimensional structural connectivity vectors derived from personalized, tumor-masked brain graphs.

 ### 1. Two-Stage Feature Selection and Dimensionality Reduction
-* **Global Standardization & Data Pruning:** Features derived from the structural connectivity matrices are globally scaled using a standard Z-score transformation (`StandardScaler`) prior to data splitting.
-To prevent downstream mathematical instability during correlation matrix generation, zero-variance constant features are automatically identified and removed.
+* **Global Standardization & Data Pruning:** Features derived from the structural connectivity matrices are scaled using a standard Z-score transformation (`StandardScaler`) prior to data splitting.
+Constant features with zero variance are automatically identified and removed to prevent downstream mathematical instability.
 * **Hierarchical Collinearity Mapping:** Features are systematically analyzed using average linkage and Euclidean distance.
 The pipeline maps and visualizes topographical collinearity and structural redundancy among network edges using a predefined cophenetic distance threshold of $6.5$.
-* **Stage 1 (Univariate ANOVA Filtering):** A univariate ANOVA $F$-test (`SelectKBest` via `f_classif`) is applied across the aggregated training partition ($80\%$ of the dataset).
+* **Stage 1 (Univariate ANOVA Filtering):** A univariate ANOVA $F$-test (`SelectKBest` via `f_classif`) is applied across the training partition.
 This stage filters out noisy, non-informative variables by evaluating the significance of mean differences across discrete classes, truncating the feature search space down to the top $100$ most discriminative metrics.
-* **Stage 2 (Forward Sequential Feature Selection):** A wrapper-based stepwise feature selection loop is executed on the $100$ pre-filtered features over a 5-fold cross-validation (CV) split on the training data.
-Driven by an optimized base Random Forest (RF) Classifier, features are added sequentially up to 15 combinations to isolate the absolute minimal, non-redundant optimal subset of structural connectivity metrics that maximizes classification accuracy.
-This extracts a single optimized subspace ($\text{Argmax}[\text{Accuracy}]$) which is frozen for downstream evaluation.
+* **Stage 2 (Forward Sequential Feature Selection):** A wrapper-based stepwise feature selection loop is executed on the $100$ pre-filtered features over a 5-fold cross-validation split on the training data.
+Driven by an optimized base Random Forest (RF) Classifier, features are added sequentially up to 15 combinations to isolate the absolute minimal, non-redundant optimal subset of structural connectivity metrics that maximizes classification accuracy ($\text{Argmax}[\text{Accuracy}]$).

 ### 2. Models Evaluated
 * **Linear Exploratory Screening:** `LogisticRegression` with $L_2$ regularization is executed during the initial global screening phase to extract absolute log-odds coefficient weights and build a Pareto chart of the top 20 features against an 80% cumulative threshold.